nkrause/fluentstream/README.md

 - add automated testing
 - make results table in client app prettier for longer lists
 - more research on which Firehol lists would be most beneficial for phone calls
+- add SSL and change domain to exclude port number